ufcg-lsd/arrebol-deprecated/README.md

 A job clause contains a (possibly empty) list of sub-clauses.
 For instance, the requirements sub-clause encompasses the list of requirements that need to be fulfilled by a worker node, so that it can be selected to run tasks of the job, while the label sub-clause associates a name to the job.
 This sub-clause is useful for tracking the execution of the job and also to associate the name of the output files to the job that has generated it.

+The sched subclauses sets a new directory as a "root" to all directories mentioned on other clauses, enabling you to use paths relative to this directory

 Below we present an example of a jdf, which defines a very simple job named myjob1.
 It requires worker nodes to run in the cloud of the federation member named **memberOne**.
 Also, the worker nodes must have the mem attribute set to a number greater or equal to 1024 and .

     job: